MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/datatables.md

 ## Know issues and limitations

-- **Issue**: The values for data row and data table variables are not displayed properly in the variables pane.
+- **Issue**: The values for datarow and datatable variables are not displayed properly in the variables pane.
 - **Workarounds**: None.